Alphabet beats estimates with Nest in Google fold

 Then there's Nest, which Google bought in 2014 for more than $3 billion.
 The move was a play to help infuse the search giant with more hardware sensibility by bringing in Nest co-founder Tony Fadell, a former Apple executive known as the "Godfather of the iPod."

 But Google announced a bombshell restructuring a year later, organizing itself under an umbrella company called Alphabet.
-The company split up Google's main internet businesses -- including search, Gmail, Maps and YouTube -- away from its experimental projects, like its venture capital arm GV and life sciences effort Verily.
+The company split Google's main internet businesses from its experimental projects, like its venture capital arm GV and life sciences effort Verily.

 Nest was supposed to be the prototypical "Other Bet."

-The company reversed course with Nest two months ago, bringing it back into Google's house.
-Now the device maker is part of Google's consumer devices division, run by hardware chief Rick Osterloh, who also oversees the company's pixel phone and Google Home speaker.
+The company reversed course with Nest two months ago, bringing it back into Google's fold.
+Now the device maker is part of Google's consumer devices division, run by hardware chief Rick Osterloh, who also oversees the company's Pixel phone and Google Home speaker.

 First published April 23 at 1:25 p.m.
 PT.